 Entering Turda Salt Mine is done individually, not in organized groups.

 If you need a guide you have to pay a fee of 35 lei.
 For a guide in a language other than romanian you have to pay a fee of 50 lei.

 - At groups of minimum 20 individuals, a free guide is being provided in terms of a prior reservation.

 - For organized groups, at every 10th individual a free entrance is being ensured (the 11th individual)

 - inside Turda Salt Mine any entry of animals is forbidden.

-- Inside the salt mine building there is an area where you can leave your pet (surcharge) until you visit the salt mine;
+- near the main building of the salt mine there is an area where you can leave your pet (surcharge) until you visit the salt mine;

 - inside the salt mine you are not allowed to consume any food;